Anabella1109/Triangle-Tracker/README.md

 * The program should accept input from the user.
     * Input Example: 1,1,1
     * Output Example: This is an Equilateral triangle
+* The program should recognize if input field is empty
+  * Input Example: 1,1,
+  * Output Example: Input field can't be empty
 * The program should recognize positive numbers
     * Input Example: -1,1,1
     * Output Example: Please enter positive numbers different from zero only